FollyEngine/terraform/docs/README.md

       3. [ ] sudo sh -c 'echo "1" > /sys/class/backlight/rpi_backlight/bl_power'
       4. [ ] sudo sh -c 'echo "0" > /sys/class/backlight/rpi_backlight/bl_power'
       5. [ ] https://github.com/DougieLawson/backlight_dimmer
+      6. [ ] the pi node-red is limited - its not used to develop, and so initially doesn't control the devices
 7. [ ] add info on how to use the rpi wifi
    1. [ ] using /boot
    2. [ ] using ssh